 4. Now that's time to add the PXC Users secrets to OpenShift.
-They should be placed in the data section of the deploy/secrets.yaml file as base64-encoded logins and passwords for the user accounts (see Kubernetes documentation for details).
+They should be placed in the data section of the deploy/secrets.yaml file as logins and base64-encoded passwords for the user accounts (see Kubernetes documentation for details).

-Note: the following command can be used to get base64-encoded password from a plain text string: \$ echo -n 'plain-text-password' | base64
+Note: The following command can be used to get base64-encoded password from a plain text string: \$ echo -n 'plain-text-password' | base64